 #1 – How can I balance my board preparation with preparation for CLAT?

 This one has got to be my favourite.
 Why, you ask?
 Because it was the biggest folly of my life.
 No kidding.
 I ended up keeping CLAT preparation for the fag end and it was only after my board examinations in March, when I sincerely prepared for CLAT.
 Don’t do this.
-Even December is a good enough time to begin your preparation.
 It is not like I’m asking you to completely devote your time to CLAT.
 Take out a decent two hours from the 24 hours that you’re granted daily and spend it on any section that comes in CLAT.
 And preferably, do not start on a new topic, something that you absolutely suck at, during your preparation for boards.
 It’ll just bog you down and you’ll end up having a BT (bad trip, duh).

 #2 – Don’t the droppers have a greater advantage than a first-time attempter?

 No, you have an equal chance.
 The tendency I’ve noticed in most people who take a year off is that they cannot keep thinking about CLAT all day long.
 There’s a saturation point each one of us reaches at a stage and a dropper is more prone to reach that than a person who has boards or a college to attend to.
 And, apart from that, what your competitor does must be the least of your concern.
 If you bother way too much on this point, you’re going to let this insecurity get the best of you and unfortunately, find yourself in an uncomfortable position.